 Pretty in Ink is a new idea in the tattoo world, it's a brand created by me ... an artist and co-owner of Love Hate Tattoo Shop.
 If you're looking to get a tattoo ... look no further.
 I like to pride myself in being a professional artist surrounded by a friendly environment that offers quality work at an affordable price.
 I hold my work to the highest standards in tattooing, and am very serious about my craft!
 I specialize in new style tattooing and custom designs ... each tattoo that I apply is unique and different from the next!
 While striving for excellence, I put 100% into each piece of body art I do.
 Hygiene, safety and individuality are all top priorities on my list.
 All of my equipment is single use only and you can rest assure you are getting the best care and safety that is available when you are in my chair!

 The first step in the tattoo process is discovery.
 You want to find the perfect artist for you!
 Many people decide on a whim they want to get a tattoo and enter the nearest studio without much thought.
 Some get lucky.
 If you want a timeless tattoo that you continue to enjoy and love over time, put more thought into the artist and concept than you do the price.
 After all, it will be on your forever.
-Look around at the portfolio of my work, get a feel for my style and how i operate with policies, processes and more!
+Look around at the portfolio of our work, get a feel for each artists style and how we operate with policies, processes and more!

 Once you've decided that you may want to use our services, the next step would be submitting an inquiry for a virtual consultation (which you can find by scrolling through the content on this page.)
-You will want to know the exact size dimensions of the tattoo you want, and be able to convey through details every aspect you can provide to give me an understanding of your expectations.
-The pricing depends on the size (using inch increments), level of detail (picture reference is great if possible to show the style of tattoo you want, realism is very different than new school "cartoon" for example), if you want color and the location of your tattoo (if your tattoo isn't confined to an ordinary shape, you can easily show the area you want covered by taking a picture and using paint to section off the area you want covered).
-Please understand for sleevework and larger pieces, i go by an hourly rate.
+You will want to know the exact size dimensions of the tattoo you want, and be able to convey through details every aspect you can provide to give us an understanding of your expectations.
+The pricing depends on the size (using inch increments), level of detail (picture reference is great if possible to show the style of tattoo you want, realism is very different than new school "cartoon" for example), if you want color and the location of your tattoo (if your tattoo isn't confined to an ordinary shape, you can easily show the area you want covered by taking a picture and using paint to section off the area you want covered) as well as the artist you select.
 In order to provide you with the most accurate estimate, i need to know very specific details.
-If for some reason, an idea cannot be expressed through email or text, at this time we can set up an in person consultation at the shop at the artists disgretion.
+If for some reason, an idea cannot be expressed through email or text, at this time we can set up an in person consultation at the shop at the artists discretion.

 Once we have come up with an idea for your tattoo and an understanding of one another and you want to secure your services, you will be sent a link to book your own appointment.
+During this time you will also select if you want to add numbing service or an aftercare kit.
 The deposit of 35% of the total is applied to the cost ,and deducted from your total.
 The balance is due in cash at the time service is rendered.
 Please note that if a deposit is not left at the time of booking, the appointment is NOT set in stone.
 If anything changes and you cannot make it you will need to provide 72 hours notice in order for your deposit to be transferable to another specified date.
 The terms and conditions are listed on the invoice as well as here, please read it carefully.
-Immediately following your booking through the website, you will receive a confirmation.
-Please check your spam for it if need be--it will be sent to whatever email address you used to register for the booking site, therefore if you use facebook to create your account it will go to whatever email address is associated with your facebook account.
+Immediately following your booking through the website, you will receive a confirmation email with more details.
+Please check your spam for it if need be--it will be sent to whatever email address you used to register for the booking site.

 here is an example of the sketch, virtual proof and finished product from a virtual consultation.

-You will received an automated appointment alert 3 days before your appointment, to the email used when creating an account (please note that if you used facebook to sign into our system, the email will be sent to the account listed on your facebook account).
+You will received an automated appointment alert 3 days before your appointment, to the email used when creating an account, please note that if you book an appointment within 72 hours of the tattoo appointment date, you will not receive this alert—please still be advised to expect a sketch, arrive 15 minutes early (or one hour early if numbing) and bring cash.
 The address and directions will be sent in the email, but is also on the main page for convenience.
 Please plan to arrive 15 minutes early to fill out paperwork, we have a 15 minute grace period before cancelling/rescheduling your appointment, so it is important to allow for traffic and other unexpected circumstances.
 If you would like to bring someone, please limit it to one person and note that there are no children allowed in the shop (this includes babies).
 The balance of your tattoo is due in cash at the time service is rendered, you will be asked to fill out a release form and we will make a copy of your valid drivers license or passport.
 Please make sure you are wearing appropriate clothing to allow easy access to the area being tattooed.
 Please do not come intoxicated, you may not drink while getting tattooed and smoking is prohibited in the shop.

 You have finally sat through the pain and walked out of the tattoo studio with the tattoo of your dreams!
 Now what?
 Now it's time to ensure that your gorgeous new piece of artwork stays that way!
 The healing of your tattoo is the final aspect of your art piece.
 The opinions and advice given are endless, and there are more experts out there than tattoos.
 Since we guarantee our work we ask you to follow our advice and not your buddy's that has three tattoos.
 Just as with a psychiatrist, you'll probably never get the same advice or instructions from different artists.
 But after many years of combined experience, you will find this information very beneficial in healing your unique tattoo!